Biplane fighter aces

 For his service in Spain, he was decorated with the Medaglia d’argento al valor militare:

 “A fighter pilot of magnificent military virtues, a valiant and indomitable fighter, a volunteer on a war mission for the affirmation of Fascist ideals, in many wartime actions he demonstrated his daring and rigid attachment to duty.
-In an arduous battle against numerous enemy fighter planes, he con-firmed his qualities as a fighter.
+In an arduous battle against numerous enemy fighter planes, he confirmed his qualities as a fighter.
 Daring to enter the fray, he contributed to the shooting down of several enemy aircraft.”

-In the sky of Spain, December 1937 - August 1938.
+Skies over Spain, December 1937 - August 1938.

 One month after his return, he was assigned to the 79a Squadriglia and then to the 80a Squadriglia, XVII Group, 1o Stormo Caccia at Campoformido.